ubc-cirrus-lab/caribou/README.md

 - `workflow`
 - `all`

+The `all` and `workflow` collectors need a workflow id to be passed as an argument with `--workflow_id` or `-w`.

+This manual data collecting is only necessary if you want to collect data for a specific workflow for testing purposes.
+The first three collectors are automatically run periodically.

+The workflow collector is invoked by the monitor and is used to collect data for the workflows that are currently being solved.

 Important: For the data collectors to work locally, you need to set some environment variables.

 ```bash